shahuwang/en_noxsensor/content/products/nox-sensor/mercedes-benz/_index.md

 3.  **Communication Protocol & Coverage (The Fortisor® Advantage):**
     > **[Superior Multi-Protocol Compatibility]**: Our ECU chips feature **Multi-Protocol Compatibility Technology**, enabling the sensor to communicate seamlessly with the ECUs of a *wider range of Mercedes-Benz models*.
 This broad compatibility means that, **provided the physical probe shape is correct, a single Fortisor® part can service multiple OE numbers and vehicle variants**, dramatically simplifying inventory and spare parts management for workshops.

+#### Transparent Value: Performance Without the Premium Price
+At **Fortisor®**, we believe that effective emission control should be accessible, not a burden.
+We are committed to combating the excessively high repair costs often imposed by certain manufacturers, ensuring that environmental responsibility does not come at an unfair price to the average vehicle owner.

+While we do not list prices publicly, our single unit cost is typically only **10% to 20% of the Original Equipment (OE) manufacturer’s price**.

+Whether you are looking for single-unit savings or bulk purchase profitability, we guarantee our prices will be highly competitive and entirely satisfactory.

+For all pricing inquiries, please contact us directly at fortisor@163.com.
+We are ready to discuss bulk pricing that ensures excellent profit margins for our professional partners.

 #### Fortisor® Quality Assurance: Our Warranty Commitment
  We stand firmly behind the quality and durability of our technology.